atishay/atishay.github.io/content/blog/2018-07-15-food-and-charles-darwin.md

 excerpt: An application of Darwin's theory of evolution on the discovery of bread by mankind - from cavemen to farmers
 image: /assets/img/blog/bread.jpg
-imgSrc: Image by Mogens Petersen  from [Pixabay](https://pixabay.com/en/bread-baker-craft-food-oven-1643951/)
+attribution: Image by Mogens Petersen  from [Pixabay](https://pixabay.com/en/bread-baker-craft-food-oven-1643951/)
 tags:
 - toastmasters
 title: Bread and Charles Darwin